- University Offices

-An adviser is available to assist students in exploring business school programs and creating their application materials.
-Although there are some business schools that will accept students directly from an undergraduate program, the more competitive graduate programs in business typically prefer that applicants possess two to four years of work experience.
-Students are encouraged to review the Graduate School section of the Career Services website for information about business school and to attend business school information sessions and alumni panels that are offered each semester.
-Visit the website for a schedule of events, online appointment scheduling, and daily walk-in hours.
+Advisers are available to assist students in exploring business school programs and creating their application materials.
+Although some business schools accept students directly from undergraduate programs, many competitive graduate programs in business typically prefer applicants with two to four years of work experience.
+Students are encouraged to review the graduate school pages of the Career Services website within the Undergraduate Student section for more information and to attend information sessions and alumni panels that are offered each semester.
+Visit the Career Services website for a schedule of events, online appointment scheduling and walk-in hours.

 Kate Fukawa-Connelly, Director